 Note

-While the three roles mentioned are sufficient for enabling and disabling Defender plans, to enable all capabilities of a plan the Owner role is required.
+While the three roles mentioned are sufficient for enabling and disabling Defender for Cloud plans, the Owner role is required to enable all capabilities of a plan.

-The specific role required to deploy monitoring components depends on the extension you're deploying.
+The specific role required to deploy monitoring components depends on the extension you deploy.
 Learn more about monitoring components.

-To allow the Security Admin role to automatically provision agents and extensions used in Defender for Cloud plans, Defender for Cloud uses policy remediation in a similar way to Azure Policy.
-To use remediation, Defender for Cloud needs to create service principals, also called managed identities that assign roles at the subscription level.
+To allow the Security Admin role to automatically configure agents and extensions used in Defender for Cloud plans, Defender for Cloud uses policy remediation similar to Azure Policy.
+To use remediation, Defender for Cloud needs to create service principals, also called managed identities, that assign roles at the subscription level.
 For example, the service principals for the Defender for Containers plan are:

 Service Principal | Roles |